WilsonSayresLab/Anole_expression/README.md

 Squamates
 =========

-Understanding variation in squamate sex determination and sex chromosome evolution
+Understanding variation in male-biased and female-biased gene expression in the green Anole.

+Codes in this directory were used to call RNAseq levels, make plots, and align anole sequences.